GfSE/SAF-Specification/stakeholders.md

 * Which are the protocols for exchanging physical items on a specific interface?

   ***Rationale:  In my role, I need to assess the security on the interface.***
+* Which are the protocols used for exchanging information?

+  ***Rationale:  In my role, I need to assess the security based on protocol usage in general.***
 * Which conceptual items (energy, material, information, etc.) are exchanged within the system?

   ***Rationale:  In my role, I use them as basis for understanding interfaces on logical level.***